ms264556/Hackery/pages/StandaloneApRootShell.md

 # Obtaining a root shell on Standalone/Solo Ruckus APs

-The Ruckus CLI includes an unlisted `!v54!` command which exits to a root shell.
+The Ruckus CLI includes a hidden `!v54!` command which exits to a root shell.

-Very old AP firmware checks a configuration flag `cli_esc2shell_ok` to decide whether the `!v54!` command is available.
+Very old AP firmware checks a configuration setting `cli_esc2shell_ok` to decide whether the `!v54!` command is available.
-Newer AP firmware decrypts a saved serial# to check whether the `!v54!` command is available.
-The `Ruckus` command is used to save the encrypted serial#.
+Newer AP firmware decrypts a provided serial# to check whether the `!v54!` command is available.

 ## Firmware >112.1